 .2 Offices Combined - Any office other than General Chair may be combined with any other office except that the offices of Finance Vice-Chair and Treasurer may not be combined.

-606.5 OFFICES COMBINED OR SPLIT
+6.5 OFFICES SPLIT OR COMBINED

-606.5.1 OFFICE HELD BY TWO PERSONS
+6.5.1 OFFICE HELD BY TWO PERSONS

 Any office other than General Chair, Finance Vice-Chair and Treasurer, may be held jointly by two Individual Members.
-This may be accomplished by the Nominating Committee nominating two Individual Members to serve as co-officers or by the House of Delegates electing two at the time of election.
-In the case of Administrative Vice-Chair, the House of Delegates at the time of election shall designate one to be the successor to the General Chair; if no such designation is made, then the person with the longest tenure in such office or as a Board Member shall serve as the successor.
+Two individuals who are sharing an office shall share one vote.

-606.5.2 OFFICES COMBINED
+6.5.2 OFFICES COMBINED

-Any office other than General Chair may be combined with any other office except that the offices of Finance Vice-Chair and Treasurer may not be combined.
-This may be accomplished by the Nominating Committee nominating single Individual Members to serve simultaneously as two officers or by the House of Delegates so electing at the time of election.
+Any office, other than General Chair, may be combined with any other office except that the offices of Finance Vice-Chair and Treasurer may not be combined.

 6.6 TERMS OF OFFICE -